ErrantThinking/errantthinking.github.io/content/feasts_and_festivals/index.md

 +++
-title = "Inspiring Real World Feasts and Festivals" date = 2025-11-30
+title = "Inspiring Real World Feasts and Festivals" date = 2025-11-30 description = "I've decided to join in the festivities of this November's RPG Blog Carnival.
+This month's theme is \"Feasts and Festivals\" in tabletop role-playing games as hosted by 'of Dice and Dragons'.
+I will discuss some real world festivals and mythology as sources of inspiration for one of my custom settings, Ophelos."

+[extra]
+image = "still-life_fruits_metmuseum_DP820041_slim.jpg"

 [taxonomies]
 tags = ["Tabletop Roleplaying Games", "RPG Blog Carnival", "Feasts", "Festivals", "Seasons"]